pennal/LinAlgNotes/README.md

   3. Open the "PDFs" Folder
   4. There are two files you have to pay attention to:
       * Notes.pdf: All of the notes from the course.
-	  * Definitions.pdf: Cantains only the definitions.
+	  * Definitions.pdf: Contains only the definitions.
 * Typeset (Build) it yourself from source.
 Take a look at the [Typeset](#Typeset) section

-New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTeX, just get the files from the "PDF" folder.
+New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTeX, just get the files from the "PDFs" folder.

 <a name="Contributing"></a>